Jacob deGrom can't be the ace of the Mets' line...

 Jacob deGrom can't be the ace of the Mets' lineup, too | Newsday

-Even with Jacob deGrom’s supernatural powers, it’s probably not ideal for the Mets as a whole that he was the Mets’ leader in OPS (1.182) before Tuesday night’s series opener against the Red Sox.
-We’v
+Even with Jacob deGrom’s supernatural powers, it’s probably not ideal for the Mets as a whole that their ace also is the team leader in OPS (1.182) through the first 18 games of this season.
+We’ve gro

 More Recent New York Mets Articles